krisennerd/nanoc-blog/readme.md

 ## Simple nanoc blog template
 ## Desrciption

-A simple blogging layout for [nanoc](http://nanoc.ws/ ) for starting a blog.
+A simple blogging layout for [nanoc](http://nanoc.ws/ ) to start a blog.
-The follow features are build in:
+The following features are built in:

 - [Bootstrap Framework](http://getbootstrap.com/ ) based on:
 	- [Blog Home Template](http://startbootstrap.com/blog-home.php )